2404-Geico-Dotnet-Ryan/Revature.NetRebeccaCRepository/Exercises/Git_Bash_Exercises/Exercise_3.md

-# Exercise 3: Viewing and Editing Files
+# Exercise 3: Viewing and Editing Files -finished but need more practice

 **Objective:** Learn to view and edit files using basic commands.